sahasg96/MCP/README.md

 ###UpdateInput()
 When an interrupt occurs, the bit data variables for UP,DOWN,RIGHT,LEFT are assigned to the value at the pins.
-The InputFlag is set to 1.
-The data variables will not be updated irrespective of the changes at the pins until the InputFlag is cleared.

-###ClearInputFlag()
-Clears the InputFlag.

 ##Display Library